LinweiAlinaYU/LinweiAlinaYU.github.io/_pages/about.md

 ---

-I am Linwei (Alina) YU, an MA student in Education (Social Research Methodologies) at the University of California, Berkeley.
+I am Linwei (Alina) YU, a PhD student a PhD student at The University of Hong Kong, Faculty of Eduaction, Center of Information Technology for Education.
+I earned my MA.Ed. in Social Research Methodologies degree from the University of California at Berkeley, and a B.Ed. in Integrated Science (with specialization in Chemistry) from the University of Macau.
 My research interests lie in:

-- Chemistry/STEM Curriculum and Pedagogies;
-- Assessment and Measurement;
 - Computational Thinking;
-- AI/Technology-enhanced Learning.
+- Artificial Intelligence for Education
+- STEM Curriculum and Pedagogies;
+- Assessment and Measurement (Item Response Theory/Rasch Model);